Outline

 - Interactive error correction and task verification in agent systems.

-- Visualization of agent decision-making paths for user assurance.
+- Visualization of agent decision-making paths for user assurance and governance compliance.

 7. Strengthening Security, Privacy, and Compliance for Multi-Agent AI